Exclusion from education

 2011 – 2016: Violence against children in schools (Corpolatin)

 2007– 2011: School drop-out by working children (ACJ Cali)

 At present we are not funding a project that directly aims to improve children’s education.
-However, all 8 of our partners help at-risk children to know and demand their rights, including their right to accessible, high-quality education.
+However, all our partners help at-risk children to know and demand their rights, including their right to accessible, high-quality education.
 Our partners tell us that the children they work with tend to become more engaged in their studies as a result of the knowledge of their rights and the optimism about the future that they gain from their participation in the projects.